How to Write a Resume That Lands Interviews

 • Advantageous for individuals with a steady career path.

-• Highlights relevant, recent experience.
+• Highlight relevant, recent experience.

 This format offers a clear timeline of your professional journey, making it easy for hiring managers to follow end dates in plain language.